rapha8l/bonsai/README.md

 1. **Static Linking**

-All programs should be statically linked.
+All programs are statically linked.
 No [dependency hell](http://en.wikipedia.org/wiki/Dependency_hell), no searching through the filesystem.
-Minimize moving parts.
+Moving parts are minimized.
 Simpler is better.

 2. **Sandboxing**